DYashaswini/CodeClauseInternship/README.md

 # CodeClauseInternship
-The below are the projects allocated during the internship.
+The above are the projects allocated during the internship.